District heating and urban greening in the C. Meunier street

 This project combines several ingredients to achieve a stronger result.
 By adding urban greening and water permeability in public spaces, and linking these public works to energy, mobility and buildings, we achieve an integrated, better result with more benefits for all.

-A heat network protects residents on C. Meunier street from fluctuating fossil fuel prices and makes their homes ready for 2050 by providing fossil-free heating.
+District heating protects residents living in the C. Meunier street from fluctuating fossil fuel prices and makes their homes ready for 2050 by providing fossil-free heating.

 Curbing concrete and adding green spaces improves both air quality and residents' well-being, reduces heat stress and particulate matter, and promotes biodiversity.
 De-paving allows rainwater to penetrate underground, replenishing groundwater reserves and protecting our city from flooding.